PuchatekwSzortach/CarND-Advanced-Lane-Lines/writeup_template.md

 Warped image is computed with `car.processing.ImageProcessor::get_warped_image()` on line 111, which makes a simple call to `cv2.warpPerspective()`.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:

 ####3.
+Shadow removal

+Recongnizing that shadow areas affected my binary mask images (shown later), I added a simple shadow removal method based on a paper *"A robust approach for road detection with shadow removal technique"* by Salim, Cheng and Degui.
+For implementation details please refer to the paper, but a quick intuition is that shadows are areas that have high saturation (thus lively colors), but low value - so areas of lively colors that don't appear lively in the image.
+Once shadow areas are identified, shadows can be removed (or at least their impact attenuated) by making their moments closer to moments of surrounding non-shadow areas.

+In practice above method works well on small to medium size shadow patches and proves useful in removing some of the shadows that happen to fall within car lanes.

+While I perform shadow removal on warped images (`car.processing.ImageProcessor.get_preprocessed_image()`, line 125, below I present a sample unwarped image, first in original form then with shadow removed, followed by a saturation-based mask for both cases.

+![image_with_shadow]
+![image_with_shadow_removed]
+![image_with_shadow_mask]
+![image_with_shadow_removed_mask]

+As can be seen most of shadow right in front of car hood was removed, which simplifies further detection stages.
+A careful reader would note that black car in right lane also got removed from saturation mask - this isn't a problem in our scenario, but it highlights that above shadow removal method shoud be used with care.

+####4.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]

-####4.
+####5.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: